 Under Solvency II it is permitted to reduce the required capital with the mitigating tax effects resulting from a 1-in-200year loss ('Shock loss').
 There is a mitigating tax effect to the extent that the Shock loss (BSCR + Operational risk) is deductible for tax purposes and can be compensated with taxable profits.
 This positive tax effect can only be taken into account when sufficiently substantiated ('more likely than not'). a.s.r. included a beneficial effect on its solvency ratio(s) due to the application of the LAC DT.
-The LAC DT benefit of a.s.r. life amounted to $\notin$ 694 million (2019: $\notin$ 561 million).
+The LAC DT benefit of a.s.r. life amounted to \notin 688 million (2020: \notin 694 million).

-Relevant regulation and current guidance (Delegated Regulation, Level 3 guidelines, Dutch Central Bank Q&As and IAS 12) is taken into account in the development of the LAC DT methodology.

-Since 2016 a.s.r. uses an advanced model for the LAC DT of a.s.r. life and a 'basic' model for the other OTSOs.
-The advanced model takes into account future profits and the timing of fiscal profits and losses according to Dutch tax legislation.
-The advanced model has been revisited in 2019.
-In this last update the expected projections of the DTL and DTA were included.
-The advanced model will be updated in case constrained by additional guidance or legislation provided.
+Relevant regulation and current guidance (Delegated Regulation, Level 3 guidelines, Dutch Central Bank Q&As and IAS 12) is taken into account in the development of the LAC DT methodology. a.s.r. life uses an advanced model for the LAC DT.
+In the advanced model future fiscal profits are used to underpin the LAC DT.
+The model will be updated in case constrained by additional guidance or legislation provided (a.o. for 2021 an increase of tax rate from 25% to 25.8%).